 In Release Your Inner Queen of Sheba, I base an entire protocol on the Hadith of the Prophet Muhammad (PBUH) in which he says,

 “Wondrous are the affairs of the believer, for him there is good in all his affairs.
 When something pleasing happens to him, he is grateful and that is good for him.
 And when something displeasing happens to him he is patient, and that is good for him.”

-It is the art of the re-frame.
+It is the art of reframing.

-Understand that it was the will of Allah, that as He is the Most Forgiving, you too can practice some self-forgiveness – and move forward.
+Understand that it was the will of Allah, and that as He is the Most Forgiving, you too can practice some self-forgiveness – and move forward.

-The fact is that we are resilient, as humans and the more we seek (and work) to turn our regrets into catalysts, the more productive our lives will be, Insha’Allah.
+The fact is that we are resilient as humans, and the more we seek (and work) to turn our regrets into catalysts, the more productive our lives will be, Insha’Allah.